user2695/form-validation/README.md

 </p>

 ## Description
-This is an e-commerce app with full crud functionalities like create, read, update and delete.
-This project is built with javscript using nodejs for backend and ejs templating engine as a front end technology.
+This is an assignment.
+In this i have created a signup page and after signing up ,the user will be redirected to a page where a bar chart will show up with randomised data.
 Please feel free to use it.

 ## Usage
 > If you want to use this project on your machine, clone it and then type the below command: